Lesser known effects of cannabis on your body

 2. It can help PTSD — by overwriting traumatic memories?

-But what may be more interesting is one of the reasons for why cannabis can be effective against PTSD.
+But what may be more interesting is one of the reasons why cannabis can be effective against PTSD.
 Scientists found that one of the main receptors that cannabis interacts with, the CB1 receptor, is responsible for extinction learning.
 This process allows new information to overwrite old memories — including traumatic ones.
+It only goes to show, depending on the circumstances, cannabis's impact on the body can be extremely positive.

 According to a theory by Yale Associate Professor of Psychiatry R. Andrew Sewell, stimulating CB1 receptors with cannabinoids could alleviate PTSD symptoms and possibly cure the condition by allowing extinction learning to take place — overwriting traumatic memories.
 Prior to his death in 2013, Sewell had launched a study to examine how the administration of cannabis can help veterans undergo “exposure therapy,” during which they revisit their trauma repeatedly until it is no longer debilitating.